Meet the Programming team

 they/them/theirs

 My name is Niko, I am a white settler of primarily Scottish and Welsh ancestry, and I grew up here on the stolen lands of the lək̓ʷəŋən and W̱SÁNEĆ peoples.
-My identities as a queer, trans, and neurodivergent person also deeply influence the ways in which I do my work.
 I come to the Student Experience Team with a decade of experience in program coordination, organizing, and activist spaces, primarily within sexualized and gender-based violence prevention, social justice education, and peer to peer support.
-I’ve been so lucky to build my experience as an educator, facilitator, and program coordinator in multiple non-profit and community organizations over the years, including the Worker Solidarity Network, Victoria Sexual Assault Centre, and as Education Coordinator of the Anti Violence Project here at UVic.
-My practices are deeply informed by community-based action and education from anti-oppressive and anti-colonial lenses, and I always strive to centre collective care, mutual aid, accountability, and joy in my work and relationships.
+I’ve been so lucky to build my experience as an educator, facilitator, support worker, and program coordinator in multiple non-profit and community organizations over the years, including the Worker Solidarity Network, Victoria Sexual Assault Centre, and as Education Coordinator of the Anti Violence Project here at UVic.
+My practices are deeply informed by community-based action and education from participatory, anti-oppressive, and anti-colonial lenses.
+I strive to centre collective care, mutual aid, accountability, and joy in my work and relationships.
+When I'm not at work, I love to spend time in the woods, by the water, experimenting in the kitchen, laughing with my friends, or chilling with me and my partner's absurd number of pets.

-If you would like to chat about student engagement, community building, or need resources, don’t hesitate to email me at
+If you would like to chat about consent, community building, or need resources, please don’t hesitate to email me at .

 Torry Harris